Steph Ceraso

 U OK UVA?

-In Fall 2022, students in my “Writing with Sound” course collaboratively produced season 1 of “U OK UVA?”—a podcast about student mental health and well-being at UVA.
-Season 2 was produced in Fall 2023.
+In Fall 2022, 2023, and 2024, students in my “Writing with Sound” course collaboratively produced three seasons of “U OK UVA?”—a podcast about student mental health and well-being at UVA.
 You can listen to all seasons of the podcast by clicking HERE.
 “U OK UVA?” is also available via The Virginia Audio Collective (WTJU), and you can stream it on Spotify, Apple Podcasts, and other podcasting platforms.

 MEMORY MARKS